 pasasword

-Every password manager tells you whether your password or pin is strong or weak.
+Every password manager tells you whether your password or PIN is strong or weak.
 This gives you the advantage of improving your account’s security measures.

 Create Separate Email Accounts